Not knowing about ADHD when trying to work on your marriage or improve family relationships can be a serious drawback.

 Karen Gosling is recognised as a specialist ADHD and marriage counsellor utilising effective techniques to better your mental health.
 She offers specialist individual and family counselling in ADHD and Autistic Spectrum Disorders/Asperger’s and will provide the strategies you need to feel confident, complete and hopeful for the future.
 Karen is dedicated to helping you find the answer for you, working on a counselling plan with you and your loved ones to begin the process of healing the ADHD brain.

 Karen’s ADHD or Adult ADD counselling is initially about education … teaching you about the traits and characteristics of these Neuro-cognitive differences … and understanding why you feel what you feel in the context of your spouse/family relationship.
 It’s about treating the whole person … addressing the root of the problem rather than just the symptom.
-It helps you understand how behaviors driven by different brains impact on other people around you.
+It helps you understand how behaviours driven by different brains impact on other people around you.

-An experienced ADHD and Marriage Counsellor and Social Worker for more than 35 years, Karen works collaboratively with Dr Ashar Khan, Clinic Director and Psychiatrist at QLD ADHD & Neurosciences Clinic (QANC), Benowa, Queensland providing families, carers and partners an avenue for education, awareness and understanding of complex Neurocognitive Disorders.
+An experienced ADHD and Marriage Counsellor and Social Worker for more than 35 years, Karen works collaboratively with Dr Ashar Khan, Clinic Director and Psychiatrist at QLD ADHD & Neurosciences Clinic (QANC), Benowa, Queensland, providing families, carers, and partners an avenue for education, awareness and understanding of complex Neurocognitive Disorders.
 This is done using an holistic evidence based, integrated and scientific approach involving the individual and the stakeholders from the very first consult to provide an integrated care plan.

-Karen and the QANC team are passionate about their high functioning clientele who tend to inadvertently mask and minimise their cognitive difficulties without the realisation of its impact on their relationships, achievements and Mental Health.
+Karen and the QANC team are passionate about their high functioning clientele who tend to inadvertently mask and minimise their cognitive difficulties without the realisation of its impact on their relationships, achievements, and mental health.

 Not knowing about ADHD and it’s impact on others when trying to maintain and grow your marriage and family relationships can be a serious drawback.
 When you’re trying to fix your relationship but your emotions are out of control, you will always end up fighting.
 Learning how ADHD impacts the emotional style of ADHDs in relationships will help you understand why ADHDs behave the way they do.
 It’s time to get some professional help.